Table of Contents

 The Vestibular System: Your Child’s Hidden Superpower

-Let’s break this down in simple terms.
-Inside your child’s ears – yes, those cute little ears that you might spend way too much time keeping clean – there’s an intricate system that’s working overtime.
-The vestibular system is basically your body’s internal GPS.
-It tells your brain where your body is in space, which way is up, and helps you stay balanced.
+Inside those adorable little ears you spend way too much time cleaning lies an intricate system working overtime.
+The vestibular system is your body’s internal GPS—it tells your brain where your body is in space, which way is up, and helps you stay balanced.
+But here’s the shocking part most parenting books never mention: this system is directly wired to your child’s emotional regulation center.

 - Constantly seeking movement – the child who can’t seem to sit still, ever

-- Showing extreme fear of heights or movement activities that other kids enjoy
+- Showing extreme fear of heights or movement activities other kids enjoy

 - Getting unusually car sick or motion sick